 “Thank you so much for providing us with this beautiful garden to enjoy – our little bit of heaven during a traumatic time for us all.”

-Our wonderful Head Gardener, Stephen Hackett, is now responsible for the care and maintenance of the garden, whilst he also runs horticultural therapy sessions in collaboration with the spinal centre’s Occupational Therapists.
-He is supported by part-time Garden Administrator, Annabel Turner, along with a team of incredible volunteers, who in 2019 received the Queen’s Award for Voluntary Service.
+A wonderful Head Gardener, Lucy Thorpe, is responsible for the care and maintenance of the garden, whilst they also run horticultural therapy sessions in collaboration with the spinal centre’s Occupational Therapists.
+The Head Gardener is supported by part-time Garden Administrator, Annabel Turner, along with a team of incredible volunteers, who in 2019 received the Queen’s Award for Voluntary Service.
 Together they nurture the garden and ensure there’s always a warm and welcoming environment awaiting everyone who visits the sanctuary.

 “To me, it’s just as important as all the physio and stuff that goes on in the hospital.
 To me, it’s very calming and relaxing.
 It lets me forget what’s going on inside and then when you go back in, you go back in with a much clearer mind.
 You’re in a better place to concentrate on what you have to do.”